 The Monster picks up the dying Niemand, but is driven off by the villagers' torches.
 He staggers out into the swamp, pursued by the mob.
 Niemand warns the Monster he's going the wrong way, but the Monster keeps going and they both sink into the quicksand.
 The end.

 The Wolf Man story is actually pretty good.
 The relationship between Ilonka the dancer and Talbot seems a little corny now, when we've seen that same basic plot done to death, but here it's fresh enough to work.
 There's some chemistry between the actors, and the scene when Ilonka manages to make Talbot smile is actually pretty good.
-Her straight-forward, no-nonsense response to Talbot's admission of lycanthropy is a breath of fresh air in a genre where people often take forever to do the most obvious thing.
+Her straight-forward, no-nonsense response to Talbot's admission of lycanthropy is a breath of fresh air in a genre where people often take forever to accept the most obvious thing.

 Then there's the Frankenstein story.
-Remember Frankenstein?
-This here's a blog about Frankenstein.
+(Y'all remember Frankenstein?
+This here's a blog about Frankenstein.)
 The Frankenstein story offers one novelty.
 I'm pretty sure this is the first film in which fire is explicitly described as the Monster's weakness, and consciously used against him for that reason.
 Other than that, it's just further proof that Universal ran out of things for the Monster to do in Son of Frankenstein.
 Monster is entombed.
 Monster is awoken.
 Monster kills someone, breaks some stuff and is entombed again.
 It's Frankenstein-by-numbers here.
 It really is.

 That leaves Niemand.
 Niemand isn't bad.
 It's Karloff, you know?
 And Karloff always brings his a-game to horror roles.
-He can do pathetic, tragic horror villain to beat the best, but he can also do pure evil roles like Niemand almost as brilliantly.
+He can do a pathetic, tragic horror villain to beat the best, but he can also do pure evil roles like Niemand almost as brilliantly.
 Trouble is, Niemand's role is basically to tie together three quite disparate plotlines, and this has the effect of unfocusing his character and muddying his motivation.
 Yes, it's Karloff being intense and threatening, and yes, this helps the movie to suck less.
 Still, Niemand isn't Karloff's high point as an actor nor the Frankenstein series' high point as a mad scientist.

 The only interesting thing about Niemand is his confusion concerning brains.
 He wants to bring destruction on one of his victims by putting his brain in the Monster's body.
 This will mean that the victim's brain will be in constant anguish and therefore the victim will be in anguish because his brain is who he is.
 On the other hand, he wants to torture his other enemy by taking his brain out and putting the Wolf Man's brain in.
-This will torture him, because he'll always be worried about turning into a wolf, but worried with someone else's brain.
+This will torture him, because he'll always be worried about turning into a wolf... but worried with someone else's brain?